John Young (astronaut): Navy service

 Young applied to become a naval aviator, but was selected to become a gunnery officer aboard out of Naval Base San Diego.
 He completed a Pacific deployment as a fire control and division officer on Laws in the Sea of Japan during the Korean War.
 In May 1953, he received orders to flight school at Naval Air Station Pensacola.
 Young first flew the SNJ-5 Texan in flight school and was then selected for helicopter training.
 He flew the HTL-5 and HUP-2 helicopters and completed helicopter training in January 1954.
 Young returned to flying the SNJ-5, and advanced to fly the T-28 Trojan, F6F Hellcat, and the F9F Panther.
 He graduated from flight school and received his aviator wings in December 1954.

 After flight school, Young was assigned to Fighter Squadron 103 (VF-103) at NAS Cecil Field to fly the F9F Cougar.
 In August 1956, he deployed with the Sixth Fleet aboard to the Mediterranean Sea.
 Young flew during the Suez Crisis, but did not fly in combat.
 His squadron returned in February 1957, and later that year began the transition to fly the F8U Crusader.
 In September 1958, VF-103 deployed with the Sixth Fleet on to the Mediterranean Sea.
 In January 1959, Young was selected to be in Class 23 at the United States Naval Test Pilot School and returned home from deployment.

 In 1959, Young graduated second in his class and was assigned to the Armament Division at the Naval Air Test Center.
 He worked alongside future astronaut James A. Lovell Jr. and tested the F-4 Phantom II fighter weapons systems.
 In 1962, he set two world time-to-climb records in the F-4, reaching 3000 m in 34.52 seconds and 25000 m in 227.6 seconds.
 In 1962, Young was assigned to fly with Fighter Squadron 143 (VF-143) until his selection as an astronaut in September 1962.

 Young retired from the Navy as a captain in September 1976.
 He had 24 years of service.

 NASA career

 In September 1962, Young was selected to join NASA Astronaut Group 2.
 Young and his family moved to Houston, Texas, and he began his astronaut flying, physical, and academic training.
-After he completed his initial training, Young was assigned to work on the environmental control system and survivor gear.
+After he completed his initial training, Young was assigned to work on the environmental control system and survival gear.
 Young's team selected the David Clark Company G3C pressure suit, and he helped develop the waste disposal and airlock development systems.